uhasker/getting-things-done-in-next-js/src/chapter9/08-grid.md

 ### Gaps

-You can use `gap-{size}` utilities to control the gaps between rows and columns:
+You can use `gap-{size}` utilities to control the gaps between rows and columns.

+Consider the following example:

 ```jsx
 export default function Home() {